NovemBit/i18n/docs/README.md

 ### behaviors

-Yii component behaviours
+Yii2 component behaviours
- Using timestamp behaviour to set created and updated at Column values.
+Using timestamp behaviour
+To set created and updated at columns values.

 ```php
 Translation::behaviors(  ): array